Health Information Systems Architecture Graduate Certificate

 Qualified applicants are expected to have an undergraduate or graduate degree in Computer Science or in a closely related field, with a strong programming and database skill set.

-This 18-credit-hour program includes five courses and mentored practicum.
+This 15-credit-hour program includes five courses.
 Students must maintain a cumulative GPA of a 3.00, with a grade of a B- or better in all individual coursework.

 Graduates of this program will be the architects and developers of advanced health IT solutions.
 Through cross-training in IT and health domains, you’ll develop a high level of familiarity with health domains to complement your technical skills in computer and information science: